RiotNation/RiotLibrary/README.md

 # Riot Library 📚
-A decentralized, community-curated archive of essential knowledge—freely accessible, censorship-resistant, and built for collective liberation.
+A decentralized, community-curated archive of essential knowledge—freely accessible, censorship-resistant, and built for collective liberation. <br>
 (We constantly upload new material)

 ## 🚀 Quick Links